Committee’s Role and Mission

 Nevada State Fire Marshal Division, NV

-Peter Mulvihill recently retired as the head of the State Fire Marshal Division for the Nevada Department of Public Safety.
-He has over 39 years of fire protection engineering, construction and fire service experience.
+Peter Mulvihill retired as the head of the State Fire Marshal Division for the Nevada Department of Public Safety.
+He has over four decades of fire protection engineering, construction and fire service experience.
 He graduated from Worcester Polytechnic Institute, Worcester, Massachusetts, with a B.S. degree in Civil Engineering in 1978.
 Prior to appointment as State Fire Marshal in 2011, he worked for the North Lake Tahoe Fire Protection District.

 Prior to his return to the fire service he spent ten years with Rolf Jensen & Associates, last as Vice President, Engineering Manager for their Las Vegas office.
 Chief Mulvihill’s prior fire service experience included serving as the Fire Protection Engineer for the Boise City (Idaho) Fire Department and the Reno Fire Department where he was also a hazardous materials technician.
 Prior work for an aerospace contractor and in the highly-protected risk insurance industry round out his professional experience.
-Chief Mulvihill is licensed as a professional engineer in Nevada, is a member of American Society of Civil Engineers and serves as the Chair of the Technical Committee for the Professional Qualifications of Fire Inspectors for the National Fire Protection Association.
+Chief Mulvihill serves as the Chair of the Technical Committee for the Professional Qualifications of Fire Inspectors and Plan Examiners for the National Fire Protection Association.

 Dennis Pinkerton, Bureau Chief, Training